ak-boateng/ak-boateng/README.md

 - Life is not a zero sum game, "For me to win, you don't have to lose".
 - Do what comes your way.
 - Life is so good if you put in 100% efforts, the results will show.
-- Your are not as bad as you think you are.
+- You are not as bad as you think you are.
 The ones who appear perfect are not as good as you think they are.
 - There's joy in mastery, be proud of what you already know, no matter how little you think it is.